brainstormforce/wp-spectra/readme.txt

 == Changelog ==

+= 1.22.3 =
+* Improvement: Tabs - Added alignment option to the tab headers.
+* Improvement: Tabs - Added option to update the tabs order by moving it left or right.
+* Fix: Tabs - Nested tab layout breaking all the tab functionality.
+* Fix: Tabs - Tabs body generating multiple times.
+* Fix: Tabs - Tab Anchors in the page link Are Ignored.

 = 1.22.2 =
 * Fix: Advanced Columns - Column not stacking on tablet & mobile devices.
 * Fix: Table of Contents - Showing default title instead of saved one.